Giveth/giveth-wiki/wiki/documentation/Branding_Guidelines.md

 ## **Brand Guidelines**

-Here are some guidelines to help us use our brand and assets, including our logo, word mark and content without having to ask questions about each use.
+Here are some guidelines to help you use our brand and assets, including our logo, word mark and content without having to ask questions about each use.
 To make any use of our marks in a way not covered by these guidelines, please contact us at info@giveth.io and include a visual mockup of intended use.

 ## **Usage**